Hyraze/gitrepos/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+## Show your support
+Give a ⭐️ if this project helped you!

 ## Goals
 * [Future Goals](https://gist.githubusercontent.com/Hyraze/2eb4542b79fd73507c6011eff40e0034/raw/102fae0d55080cc353e77376c9a9cd0068608cda/gitrepogoals.md)